 Failure to keep up results in loud noises, jerky motion, and burning smells.
 And despite your best efforts, the motor will eventually fail, all while you're racking up a decent electric bill.

 Manual treadmills require low (or no) maintenance and have a longer service life.
 The downside is a higher upfront cost ($1k-$5k+) and a different kind of mental engagement, which I'll discuss later.
-This is a niche field, but a game-changing Kickstarter campaign has just made manual pads far more accessible.
+This is a niche field, but a recent Kickstarter campaign has made manual pads far more accessible.
 Here are the best options specifically for walking at a desk.
 You can compare the specs of these options at walking pads comparison.

 Walkolution is the premium benchmark - engineered in Germany for quiet, office-first use.
 It's whisper-quiet (under 34dB), made from solid beech wood, and built for lifetime durability.
 At around $4,000+ (prices fluctuate due to tariffs), it's a substantial investment.